Best eSIMs for the USA in 2025

 Pricing

 The prices of Saily’s prepaid US eSIMs start at only $3.79 for a 1GB plan valid for 7 days.
 Its longest plan costs $35.14 and gives you 20GB of data for 30 days.
-If you feel like you need more data than that, there are plan with unlimited gigabytes for 15 days.
+If you feel like you need more data than that, there are plans with unlimited gigabytes for various duration periods.
 The table below shows the prices of all of Saily’s local eSIM plans for the US.

 Data plan | Price |